pouyya/my-first-repository/README.md

 - Get latest code from 'development' branch
 - get npm
 - get ionic
+- get access to private npm (speak with Aria)
+- run 'npm login' and use you npmjs username and password
 - run 'npm i'
 - run 'ionic serve -b'